mverouden/blogdown-academic/content/post/2022-06-11-printing-wur-linux/index.md

 {{< figure src="printing-linux/2-new-printer.png" caption="Configure a new printing device." numbered="true" id="add-new-printer" >}}

 3. In the left column named **Devices** select ‘Network Printer’ > ‘Windows Printer via SAMBA’.
-As shown in [Figure 2](#figure-add-new-printer) fill the field **SMB Printer** with the address `smb://scomp5170/WURprinter` (printer queue, which handles printjobs at WUR).
+As shown in [Figure 2](#figure-add-new-printer) fill the field **SMB Printer** with the address `smb://scomp6352.wurnet.nl/WURprinter` (printer queue, which handles printjobs at WUR).

 4. Set the authentication details, as shown in [Figure 2](#figure-add-new-printer).
 Click the ‘Forward’ button to start the search for the printer driver as displayed below in [Figure 3](#figure-search-printer-driver)

 {{% callout warning %}}
-Username should start as displayed with `wur\` and replace `user001` with your personal WUR username.
+Replace `user001` with your personal WUR username and make sure to add `@wurnet.nl` behind it.
 The Password provided should be the WUR Windows password for your WUR username.
 {{% /callout %}}

 {{< figure src="printing-linux/3-searching-driver.png" caption="Searching for printer driver." numbered="true" id="search-printer-driver" >}}